ProtonVPN/ios-mac-app/README.md

 - Clean build folder in Xcode (`Cmd+Shift+K`)
 - Build app twice

+### Code linting

+During development swiftlint is run on non-strict mode so it's easier to develop without worrying about code formatting.
+On CI, linting is strict and will fail on any warning.
+Before commiting code to this repository run the following script to add a pre-commit hook that will check all new/modified files in strict mode and stop you from committing code that won't make it through CI.

+`./scripts/pre_commit_lint.sh setup`

 ### Localization

 The app uses [SwiftGen](https://github.com/SwiftGen/SwiftGen) to generate the `Localizable.strings` file for accessing all the app strings stored in the standard `Localizable.strings` files.
 Just add a new string, build the project and `Localizable.strings` gets regenerated with the new string.
 The configuration can be found in `libraries/vpncore/swiftgen.yml`.